georzaza/EclassDownloader/README.md

 EclassDownloader is a browser extension.
 It is a multiple file downloader designed specifically for downloading files present on eclass.uth.gr

-The main functionality is this of the content.js script.
+The main functionality is that of the source code: content.js

-It uses the source code of the Batch Link Downloader for the "appearance" of the extension, but it only provides functionality for the description at line 4 of this document.
+It uses the source code of the Batch Link Downloader for the "appearance" of the extension, but it only provides functionality for the description at line 1 of this document.

 If you want to download and use this, you should already be a member of eclass.uth.gr